-The soils within the North Central CMA region vary in sympathy with the geological and geomorphic character of the land.
+The soils within the North Central region vary according to the geological and geomorphic character of the land.
 Lighter sandier soils are formed on the unconsolidated marine and aeolian sediments of the Murray Basin in the Mallee lands west of Kerang.
 Red and grey clays (sodosols and vertisols) are formed on the alluvial soils of the Riverine Plains and on the foothills of the Western Uplands.
-Red and yellow sodic clay soils are the dominant soil types found on the meta-sedimentary rocks on the slopes of the Western Uplands, and red friable earths and grey clays are found on the basaltic plateaus of the upland valleys (Figure 10a).
+Red and yellow sodic clay soils are the dominant soil types found on the metasedimentary rocks on the slopes of the Western Uplands, and red friable earths and grey clays are found on the basaltic plateaus of the upland valleys (Figure 10).